taminomara/psql-hooks/Detailed.md

 *Output:*

 This hook does not produce any output.
 Describe, what exactly it should do.
-Maybe, it should thrown an error via a standard `ereport(ERROR, ...)`?
+Maybe, it should throw an error via a standard `ereport(ERROR, ...)`?
 Maybe, there are some mutable inputs this hook should change?

 *Use-cases:*